Covid 19 coronavirus: Has it peaked? New Zealand has 82 new Covid 19 cases; total now 950

 • Coronavirus Covid-19: NZ's Plan B could mean 'safe havens' for elderly

-But the global death toll approaches 60,000 and there are now more than one million confirmed cases of Covid-19 around the world.
+So far, just one person in New Zealand has died from Covid-19.
+But the global death toll approaches 60,000 and there are now more than one million confirmed cases around the world.

 Yesterday, Bloomfield confirmed there were 71 new cases of Covid-19 in New Zealand.